Bismarck Dog Attack Attorney

 • A homeowner who is dog-sitting for someone else’s dog

-Each of these scenarios has its own legal implications, and a Bismarck dog bite attorney can help you determine who bore the legal liability of preventing the attack in the first place.
+Each of these scenarios has its own legal implications, and a Bismarck personal injury attorney can help you determine who bore the legal liability of preventing the attack in the first place.

 Leash Law Violations